tdeane/director-scripts/transient-aws/README.md

 ### Update Cluster Configuration File
 - Open hive-example/cluster_preloaded_amis.conf
-- Replace all "REPLACE_ME"s with the correct values for your AWS setup
+- Replace all REPLACE_ME's with the correct values for your AWS setup.
-  Note:  make sure to use your newly created AMI IDs for all the AMI IDs
+  Note:  make sure to use your newly created AMI ID for all the AMI IDs
 - Replace the SSH_USERNAME in hive-example/dispatch.sh to match the AMI SSH username
 - Replace the 'centos' username in hive-example/hive_job.sh to match the AMI SSH username
 - If not using preloaded AMIs, use hive-example/cluster.conf instead and update hive/run_all.sh to point to cluster.conf.